geraldine-mor/charmed-arcana/README.md

 **[Features](#features)** (see below)

 **MVP Summary**
-> A responsive, engaging tarot and wellness website that promotes the business services, enables contact/booking through a simple form, grows the the business audience through email signup and social media links and includes a JavaScript tarot reading game.
+> A responsive, engaging tarot and spirituality website that promotes the business services, enables contact/booking through a simple form, grows the the business audience through email signup and social media links and includes a JavaScript tarot reading game.

 **Content Requirements**
 - Clear labels and instructions for input and operator buttons.